 Perhaps no other island is as evocative of Hawaii as Maui, and it is for good reason that Maui weddings are so popular.
 The second largest of the Hawaiian Islands, our Maui wedding packages give you access to the gold-standard for stunning beaches.
 On the western (or leeward) side, you will find numberless (and world famous) beaches, with sand that ranges from volcanic black and green to smooth and supple white and gold.
 Further east and inland, the mind-boggling Road to Hana is one of the world’s most scenic drives with 620 curves and 59 bridges.
 In between the two is a canvas covered in waterfalls, lush forest, and national park waiting to be explored.

-For couples planning Maui, Hawaii weddings, photo IDs and marriage license applications are required.
+For couples planning weddings in Maui, photo IDs and marriage license applications are required.
 Divorce and death decrees are also required if applicable.
 For additional details, check with your Certified Destination Wedding Specialist.

 Travel Documents, Language & Currency